mindwaveventures/good-thinking-phoenix/README.md

 The Wagtail cms allows for a maximum file size of 10MB.

+Althouth I would suggest that files be no bigger than 1MB.

 Be aware though that many uploads of high resolution images will result in increased costs from our file hosting provider.

 ##### Resolution